bananasplitfest/bananasplitfest.github.io/source/events/car-cruise/index.md

 links:
 masthead: 'masthead-car-cruise.jpg'
 ---
-Our car cruise has been expanded this year and will be better than ever!
+Our car cruise will again be held in the Latrobe campus Westmoreland County Community College to accomodate all those participating!
 Held on Saturday August 26th, there will be a $10/vehicle registration fee.
 Dash plaques will be given to the first 100 cars, and there will also be an opportunity for door prizes and trophies!

 ### Location

 The car cruise will be held in the Westmoreland County Community College's parking lot.
+Please be aware there is contruction on the 981 bridge next to the college.

 130 Depot St.
 Latrobe, PA 15650